MicrosoftEdge/fps-emitter/README.md

 fps-emitter
 ===========

-Measures the FPS (frames per second) of the current page and emits the result whenever it changes, as an [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter).
+Measures the FPS (frames per second) on the current page and emits the result whenever it changes, as an [EventEmitter][].
 Designed to be run in the browser.

-2.8kB minified+gzipped.
+2.7kB minified+gzipped, or less if you're already using EventEmitters elsewhere in your code.

 Install
 -------